 Who do I contact if I have any questions about lottery licensing?

 Lottery licensing for the Municipality of Tweed is a function of the CAO/Clerk's Department.
-You may contact the Lottery Licencing Officer or Corporate Services/Planning Assistant at the municipal office with any questions.
+You may contact the Lottery Licencing Officer at the municipal office with any questions.

 Further information about lottery licensing and the Alcohol and Gaming Commission of Ontario may be obtained by visiting their website.
 The Lottery Licensing Policy Manual may also be accessed by visiting their website.